 We’ve defined a macro that can take any number of arguments of any type and can generate code to create a vector containing the specified elements.

-Given that most Rust programmers will use macros more than write macros, that’s all we’ll discuss about macro_rules! in this book.
-To learn more about how to write macros, consult the online documentation or other resources such as The Little Book of Rust Macros at https://danielkeep.github.io/tlborm/book/index.html.
+Given that most Rust programmers will use macros more than write macros, we won’t discuss macro_rules! any further.
+To learn more about how to write macros, consult the online documentation or other resources, such as “The Little Book of Rust Macros” at https://danielkeep.github.io/tlborm/book/index.html.

 Procedural Macros for Custom derive